nanostores/nanostores/README.md

 ```

 `store.subscribe(cb)` in contrast with `store.listen(cb)` also call listeners
 immediately during the subscription.
-Note that the initial call for `store.subscribe(cb)` will not have any previous value and `oldValue` will be undefined.
+Note that the initial call for `store.
+subscribe(cb)` will not have any previous value and `oldValue`
+will be `undefined`.

 [router]: https://github.com/nanostores/router